jmmack/example-scripts/README.md

 # example-scripts
 Some example scripts used in the lab

-This includes scripts for QIIME workflow, and R plotting
+This includes scripts for QIIME workflow, running ALDEx2, and R plotting